-Former Students in Good Standing: Troy University students who have been out of college for one year or more must apply for readmission before they will be permitted to register.
-Any student attending the Troy campus who has not filed a Student Medical Record with the University Health Center within the last six months must submit a new Student Medical Record.
-3. Troy University Transient Students: Upon receipt of an official transcript, Troy University students who have attended another college as a transient may reenter the University via the readmission process if they had permission from Troy University to attend the other college as a transient and if their records there are clear.
+- 1. Former Students in Good Standing: Troy University students who have been out of college for one year or more must apply for readmission before they will be permitted to register.
+Any student attending the Troy campus who has not filed a Student Medical Record with the University Health Center within the last six months must submit a new Student Medical Record. - 2.
+Students Suspended from Troy University: Students who have been suspended from Troy University must apply for readmission and may be readmitted under probation after serving suspension.
+However, students may appeal to the Provost for readmission under certain mitigating circumstances to avoid suspension.
+Appeal forms are available in the Registrar's Office. - 3.
+Troy University Transient Students: Upon receipt of an official transcript, Troy University students who have attended another college as a transient may reenter the University via the readmission process if they had permission from Troy University to attend the other college as a transient and if their records there are clear.
 If permission is not secured before entering the other college, they will have to re-enter Troy University as transfer students.
 See the index for additional information regarding transient status.